-Mined in Carrara, Italy, this is a white marble and is the most expensive of all marble for countertop options coming in at $180 per square foot.
+Mined in Carrara, Italy, Calacatta is white marble and is the most expensive of all marble coming in at $180 per square foot.
 The marble is distinctive in its appearance with large veins running through it, which is what makes it recognizable, and the purity of the white in the stone is what sets it apart.
 The more uniform the vein is in its appearance, and the purer the white elements are, the more it can be sold for to the consumer.

 A marble slab is a large custom cut piece of stone to fit the dimensions of your countertop space.
 On the flip side, marble tiles are thinner squares that are commonly used in kitchen backsplashes and flooring.
 Let's compare our choices of marble tile and slab:

 In addition to marble countertops, there are many other options that we can compare to that are drastically different in price.
 Let's take a look at what other countertop materials cost:

 |Ceramic Tile Countertops||$5 – $10|

 |Solid Surface Countertops||$35 – $65|